About

 Martin County's Efforts

-Martin County is actively engaged in the LOSOM review and evaluation process and has assembled a team of subject matter experts to conduct research, evaluate options, provide input and develop strategies to advocate on behalf of our residents, visitors and environment.
+Martin County was actively engaged in the LOSOM review and evaluation process and assembled a team of subject matter experts to conduct research, evaluate options, provide input and develop strategies to advocate on behalf of our residents, visitors and environment.
+This team included a variety of scientists, climatologists, hydrogeologists, engineers and environmental legal specialists.

 Martin County will continue to make elective investments in water quality.
 Water quality isn’t just about what happens with Lake Okeechobee and LOSOM, which is why Martin County is extremely active in creating proprietary research and developing water quality improvement projects to help protect the health and well-being of our residents, businesses, environment and way of life.
 Learn more about our water quality efforts.